nathan-chb/VV-ISTIC-TP2/exercises/using-pmd.md

 `ThreadUtilsTest.java:20:	TooManyStaticImports:	Too many static imports may lead to messy code`

 which warns the user that there is a lot of import and that it may not be readable.
-This is a minor problem because it would not prevent compilation and just inders readability therefore, does not need to be fixed.
+This is a minor problem because it would not prevent compilation and just hinders readability therefore, does not need to be fixed.
 There is also a lot of false positive that say that there are useless parenthesis.

 `StringEscapeUtilsTest.java:141:	UselessParentheses:	Useless parentheses.`